Masqued/hymn-search-tool/README.md

 ### Environment variables
 - `DEBUG=true` - Enable debug output (via command line is easier)

-## Bash Version (Legacy)

-There is also a legacy bash version (`hymn-search.sh`) that doesn't require Python, but it cannot bypass JavaScript security challenges on the website.
-The Python version is recommended.

 ## License

 MIT License - feel free to modify and distribute